Whether you call it cranberry sauce, jellied cranberry, or cranberry salad, no holiday meal is complete without the sweet-tart taste of cranberries!

 I took my cranberry sauce in a whole new direction this year when I started reading about fermented cranberries.
 Like peeled whole garlic, whole cranberries can be covered in raw honey and left to ferment for up to 1 year!
 That got my creative juices flowing and I came up with a recipe that uses a honey brine instead of straight honey.
 I was interested in a quicker ferment that would give me a less sugary, pleasantly sweet result.
 So in the true nature of creativity I winged it and came up with a completely original recipe.

-Lactic Acid is the compound produced when lactobacilli bacteria start to break down sugars and starches.
-This lactic acid acts as a preservative for fruits and vegetables while increasing useable vitamins and minerals, easing digestibility, and promoting healthy intestinal flora.
+Lactic acid is the compound produced when Lactobacilli bacteria start to break down sugars and starches.
+This lactic acid acts as a preservative for fruits and vegetables while increasing available vitamins and minerals, easing digestibility, and promoting healthy intestinal flora.

-You just need the proper tools and a bit knowledge about how it all works.
+You just need the proper tools and a bit of knowledge about how it all works.

 First, you will want to know the basics.
 Get yourself a good reference book like this:

 Having a book for reference on hand will help you answer quick questions as they arise.

 Second, you want to collect the proper tools: clean jars, weights, and vents to keep your ferment happy and safe.

 Third, fermenting doesn’t happen overnight!
 Make sure you plan ahead and allow plenty of time for ferments to mature.